streamich/fs-monkey/README.md

  - `Module` (optional) - a module to patch, defaults to `require('module')`

-Monkey-patches the `require` function in Node, this way you can make Node.js to *require* modules from your custom file system.
+Monkey-patches the `require` function in Node, this way you can make Node.js to *require* modules from your custom filesystem.

-It expects an object with three file system methods implemented that are needed for the `require` function to work.
+It expects an object with three filesystem methods implemented that are needed for the `require` function to work.

 ```js